konveyor/konveyor.github.io/content/Move2Kube/concepts.md

             - `-1`: The function runs on the source directory and all of its sub-directories.
             - `0`: The function is disabled entirely (it will not be run on any directories).
             - `1`: The function runs only on the source directory but not on its sub-directories.
-        - The output is a list of artifacts which will be included in the plan file.
+        - The output is a list of artifacts which will be included in the plan-file.
     - `Transform` : `([]Artifact, []Artifact) -> ([]PathMapping, []Artifact, error)`: This function is called during the transformation phase and contains the code to perform the actual transformation and produce part of the Move2Kube output.
 The path mappings returned by this function cause changes to the Move2Kube output and the artifacts returned are passed to other transformers during the next iteration.
 It will also return an error if planning does not run correctly.
         - The first input is a list of new artifacts produced during the previous iteration.
         - The second input is a list of artifacts that the transformer has already seen.